Celebrity Big Brother (British TV series) series 15

-Celebrity Big Brother 15 was the fifteenth series of the British reality television series Celebrity Big Brother.
+Celebrity Big Brother 15 is the fifteenth series of the British reality television series Celebrity Big Brother.
 The series launched on 7 January 2015 on Channel 5 and ended after 31 days on 6 February 2015; at the time it was the longest ever celebrity series.
 The seventeenth series in 2016 lasted a day longer with 32 days.
 It was the eighth celebrity series and the twelfth series of Big Brother overall to air on the channel.
 Emma Willis returned to host the series, whilst Rylan Clark continued to present the spin-off show Celebrity Big Brother's Bit on the Side alongside Willis.
 Repeats of the series aired on MTV, the first to do so.
 Willis decided to leave Big Brother's Bit on the Side after the end of this series, hosting her final show on 2 February 2015.

 On 6 February 2015, Katie Price won the series, with Katie Hopkins finishing as the runner-up.
 This was the first series of Celebrity Big Brother where both the runner-up and the winner were women.
 Price also became the first female Housemate (and second overall after Brian Belo in Big Brother 8) on any series of Big Brother or Celebrity Big Brother to win the series after entering late.
 Price entered the House nine days after the original fourteen Housemates, and left 21 days later as the winner.

 This series was the focus of much controversy after housemates Jeremy Jackson and Ken Morley were ejected within the first week.
-With an average audience of 3.09 million, this is the highest-rated series of Big Brother or Celebrity Big Brother to date on Channel 5.
+With an average audience of 3.09 million, it was the highest-rated series of Big Brother or Celebrity Big Brother on Channel 5.

 Calum Best returned to the house for Celebrity Big Brother 19 as an All-Star, representing this series.
 He was the tenth housemate to be evicted.